 Students in the 12th grade that are on track for graduation may choose to have up to two open periods instead of taking a full class load.
 Sweet Home High School believes in providing students with great educational opportunities through graduation, therefore, students may only request open periods for Career or College pursuits.
 Students must provide documentation showing they are currently employed, taking a class for college credit or are registered for a college course at Linn Benton Community College.
-In addition, students must have appropriate career related graduation all requirements completed.
+In addition, students must have met at least 20 credits and have all appropriate career related graduation requirements completed.
 Students that are assigned Open Periods will not be allowed to remain on campus during any period they are not enrolled in a class.